huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 # Proposed improvements

-We decided three short term actions:
+We decided four short term actions:

-* Revise the "suspension" tests in the picoquic test suite to verify the behavior of the 'quality' API.
+* implement an "early exit" from startup.

-* Add a "max pacing rate" API to picoquic, so the application can limit how fast picoquic is willing to send data.
-This will most likely apply during the "resumption" described above, limiting how fast the application is willing to empty the application queues.
+* add an option for rapid start of ProbeBW-Up,

-It should limit the amount of data queued during the "undetected suspension" phase, and thus the impact of "priority inversion" during these phases.
+* Add explicit handling of "suspension" to BBR,

 * Study an additional "No Feedback" event passed by the stack to the CC algorithm.
 Normally, picoquic receives trains of acknowledgements at regular intervals,